eugeniogarcia/kubernetes-autoscaling/Autoscaling.md

 # Kube State Metrics

-Información about Kube State Metrics can be seen [here](https://github.com/kubernetes/kube-state-metrics) and [here](https://devopscube.com/setup-kube-state-metrics/).
+InformacÃ³n about Kube State Metrics can be seen [here](https://github.com/kubernetes/kube-state-metrics) and [here](https://devopscube.com/setup-kube-state-metrics/).

 Kube State metrics is s service which talks to Kubernetes API server to get all the details about all the API objects like deployments, pods, daemonsets etc. Basically it provides kubernetes API object metrics which you cannot get directly from native Kubernetes monitoring components.
 Kube state metrics service exposes all the metrics on /metrics URI.
 Prometheus can scrape all the metrics exposed by kube state metrics.